 We got back from vacation, and Trader Joe’s had a thousand new items.
 Everywhere.
 I was blown away.
 On the shelves.
 At the end of every aisle.
 The register shelves (you know the ones).
 Even outside the front door.
 The TJ’s crew agrees with me.
 And they love my Hufflepuff sweater.
 One chick walked up and laid it all out there – “Hey, I like your sweater.”
 Thanks, lady.
 You and the crew rock.
 You know what else rocks?
 Pesto + chicken.
 It’s kind of our thing.
 But this time, I removed some carbs and shoved the pesto chicken inside spaghetti squash I found at TJs.
-It’s Pesto Chicken Stuffed Spaghetti Squash for Two (jump to recipe)!
+It’s Pesto Chicken Stuffed Spaghetti Squash for Two!

 Next, there’s me, at home with spaghetti squash.
 And I realized I’ve never actually cooked spaghetti squash for myself before.
 I’ve had it, yeah.
 But I’ve never cut it.
 And it seemed slightly dangerous.
 So naturally, I looked it up on YouTube.